-As people awaken to their spiritual nature, their connections with each other and everything that is, they are gradually being drawn to form communities with others who have also awakened.
+As people awaken to their spiritual natures, their connections with each other and everything that is, they are gradually being drawn to form communities with others who have also awakened.
 This is what we envision taking place in Vilcabamba.
 People from around the world will come to Vilcabamba for renewal of their four bodies: mental, physical, emotional and spiritual, and for the unique spiritual experiences they will have there.

 Preservation of Knowledge

 We will start by creating a diverse world class botanical garden around the clinic, resort and villas and then expand to a larger piece of land where the seed bank could be further developed to serve the three main microclimatic centers of Ecuador.
 The living genealogy seed bank needs to operate at various altitudes to improve the growing conditions of useful medicinal and edible crops from around the world